krishansingh1/microposts-Using-crud-frontend-/README.md

  As this app backend is created using json-server we have to start a json server to run the various funconalities of app.

   So, start json server using command: npm run json:server in your terminal.

+  So there you go now you can post the posts, delete them or update them in real time.

+  ## Thanks!!